Bjerkeset/holidaze/README.md

 #### Development

 The development principles for Holidaze revolve around the use of React functional components.
 The site structure is divided into pages, leveraging Next.js server components to make the root page asynchronous, enabling efficient data fetching and manipulation from the backend API.
-Data is passed down to each child component in the tree, ensuring a streamlined and organized development process.
+Data is passed down to each child component from the page root, ensuring an efficient and organized data structure.

 **API Integration**

 We use Next.js server actions to create fetch functions that interact with the Noroff API.
 Each fetch function acts as its own server, interacting directly with the Noroff server.
 This approach results in a faster and more scalable site.
-The fetch functions share a similar structure, returning predefined objects, which makes front-end function calls shorter, predictable, and easier error handeling.
+The fetch functions share a similar structure, returning predefined objects, which makes front-end function calls shorter, predictable, and easier error handling.

 **Homepage**